sb4aa4bs/TMobile-Mock-Gateway-Proxy-NodeJS/README.md

 * Configuration

-    node and npm is a must on your machine, so install Once you get or clone the code go to the directory and then do $npm install This command should get all the packages neccesary to run
+    node and npm is a must on your machine, so install it Once you get or clone the code go to the tmobile-server directory and then do $npm install This command should get all the packages neccesary to run.
+Might take 3/4 minutes!

 * Dependencies
 * Database configuration
     make sure you install mysql 5.6
     create a user ep/ep if you do not have Elastic Path installed.
-Otherwise, no need for this step switch do the database using 'use commercedb'
+Otherwise, no need for this step CREATE USER 'ep'@'%' IDENTIFIED BY 'ep';

+    log out as root and log in as ep/ep now

+    If you do not have commercedb go and create database commercedb

-    ddl folder has the the sql files to create the necessary data tables/records run the two ddl files using  $>mysql source c:\xx.\\.sql make sure you have the same database-name and the relevant password in the config/config.json first section
+    Locate the sql files under the ddl folder ddl folder has the the sql files to create the necessary data tables/records run the two ddl files using  $>mysql$ source c:\xx.\\.sql make sure you have the same database-name and the relevant password in the config/config.json first section
 * How to run tests
     $npm test